DAN DUGDALE – Baseball

 A Prosser High School graduate, Kelly was a three-sport standout and declared “arguably the best schoolgirl athlete ever in the state” by the Seattle Times.
 Kelly was an all-league volleyball player, three-time all-league basketball player, two-time all-state basketball player, basketball state tournament MVP while leading her team to the 1989 state championship, and winner of 10 individual Class A state track titles.

-Blair LaBounty earned two letters at the University of Oregon in basketball before concentrating on track which seemed to be her strongest suit.
+Blair LaBounty earned two letters at the University of Oregon in basketball before concentrating on track.
 In 1993, Kelly was Pac-10 and NCAA champion in the heptathlon and was a three-time NCAA All-American during her collegiate career.

 A two-time Olympian, Kelly beat Jackie Joyner-Kersey at the 1996 Olympic Trials at the age of 25.
 She won the event by three points, becoming the first woman to beat Joyner-Kersey in the heptathlon in 12 years.
 She earned a spot on the U.S. Olympic team for Atlanta, where she placed eighth in the heptathlon.
 She placed third at the 1998 Goodwill Games and was ranked #7 in the world.

 Kelly coached track at Seattle Pacific University and the University of Oregon.
 She is also a member of the U of O and State of Oregon sports halls of fame.